tinode/chat/docs/API.md

   seq: 123,   // integer, ID of the message being acknowledged, required for
               // 'recv' & 'read'.
   unread: 10, // integer, client-reported total count of unread messages, optional.
+  event: "ringing", // string, subaction; surrently used only by video/audio calls,
+                    // when what="call".
   payload: {  // object, required payload for 'call' and 'data'.
     ...
   }